openhwgroup/programs/TWG/MeetingMinutes/2020-11-30-TWG-Minutes.md.md

 * We could upstream potentially both CV32 and CVA6 in first release milestone
 * Discussion about need for virtual customer to design initial applications - as per many of our SW work.
-* Zbigniew will get back involved in the project prior to PL The PPL was approved by TWG consensus
+* Zbigniew will get back involved in the project prior to PL

+This PPL request was approved by TWG consensus